oceanmodeling/stofs-event-dashboard/README.md

 # Usage
 ### Pre-process data
+Create a new config file (copy an existing one) and edit for the new event.
 ```
 cd stofs-event-dashboard
 python process-event-data.py <path_to_config>
 ```
+Depending on the event, and the system you run it on, this can take minutes (or even hours) to run.
+Occasionally, there can be issues with the process (especially with GFS data).
+In that case, re-running with the same command as above usually works.
 ### Run dashboard
 If running on a remote machine (e.g., AWS, GCP), you need to open a tunnel from your local computer to be able to view the dashboard on a local browser window.
 ```